OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/setting-up-tf-rhosp-introduction.rst

    information will include such things as the IP address of the IPMI NIC and the IPMI username and password.

--  All of the networks must be available to all of the TF roles and computes.
+-  All of the networks must be available to all of the OpenSDN roles and computes.

 While the provisioning and external networks are sufficient for basic